 Table of Contents Contents

-When we think about trading in stocks or other investments, the first thing that comes to mind is wall street.
+When we think about trading in stocks or other investments, the first thing that comes to mind is Wall Street.
 Is this something that’s done around the world and not just in the United States?
 Yes, it is.
 Day trading is actually quite common in other countries, especially Canada.
 Not only is it popular, but it is also legal.
-It is considered to be a legitimate source of income according to the Canada Revenue Agency.
+It is considered to be a legitimate source of income, according to the Canada Revenue Agency.

 While you can put investments into a TFSA, the money that you deposited before interest will still be taxed, even though the interest is tax-free.
 Whether you claim this income or not, the banks supply this information to the CRA every year, so it is important to do your homework and even get your financial advisors’ advice before you start investing in your TFSA.

 It is also important to keep in mind that the amounts you are trading in these accounts make a big difference regarding your taxes and what you are taxed on.
 To be classified as a day trader you need to be trading frequently so this income comes from short-term investments.
 Long-term investments are what these accounts are designed for so there may be better account options to invest or trade your day trading income from.
+This is why many invest in exchange-traded funds and mutual funds into TFSAs.

-- Cash – Just like any other type of savings’ account, you can put cash into a TFSA and earn interest on it over time.
+- Cash – Just like any other type of savings account, you can put cash into a TFSA and earn interest on it over time.

 - Mutual Funds – These are different kinds of securities, like stocks and bonds, that you can invest into your TFSA and earn interest tax-free.
 These are meant to be long-term and can be discussed at any financial institution.